 - Put in quotes and attribute quoted material, and support extremely negative comments with examples (and page numbers, if possible).

-- Do not exceed 190 words (reviews of reference and free electronic resources may run to 300 words).
+- Do not exceed 190 words (reviews of subscription-based and free internet resources may run to 300 words).

 - Do not incorporate phrasing found in publishers' promotional materials without attributing it.

 SPECIAL KINDS OF ASSIGNMENTS